 Still - A device used to volatilize and recover solvent from contaminated solvent.

 Still Bottoms - The waste sludge or solid residue from the still.
 Still bottoms contain solvent, water, soils, carbon and other non-volatile residues.
 Still bottoms from chlorinated solvent drycleaning operations are hazardous wastes.
 Also known as Distillation Bottoms, Distillation Residues, Still Residues or Sludge.

 Still Kettle - The vessel in which the distillation process occurs.

 William Joseph Stoddard - (1878 - 1940).
 An American drycleaner from Atlanta who worked with the petroleum refining industry to develop a higher flash petroleum drycleaning solvent (now referred to as Stoddard solvent) in 1924.

 Stoddard Solvent - A petroleum drycleaning solvent which is a blend of petroleum distillate fractions (C7 - C12).
 It is composed of 30 - 50% straight and branched chain alkanes, 30 - 40% cycloalkanes, and 10 - 20% alkyl aromatic hydrocarbons.

 Surfactant - The term surfactant is short for "surface active agent".
 It is a chemical that stabilizes mixtures of oil and water by reducing the surface tension at the interface of oil and water molecules.
 The addition of a surfactant prevents an oil/water mixture from separating into layers.

 Suzie - A device that blows steam and air through a garment to reduce wrinkling and facilitate pressing and finishing.
 Also known as Form Finisher.

 Swale - Uneven deposit of non-volatile material on a garment.
+Also known as Streaks.

 Synthetic Detergents - A liquid or solid material able to dissolve oily materials and disperse them or emulsify them in water.